jacksbrand/microservices-ticket-app/README.md

 Continuing microservices work; app to buy and sell tickets between thrid party / private sellers

-minikube ingress url for development purposes: _ticketing.dev_ (update /etc/hosts to point to the ip of your minikube if using).
+> minikube ingress url for development purposes: _ticketing.dev_ (update /etc/hosts to point to the ip of your minikube if using).
+> common module is npm published to @jackswebbrand-firetix/common

 **Services implemented:**